pnarl50/tao-of-tmux/manuscript/01-thinking-tmux.md

 This is especially cool if:

-- On a local machine, you start all your normal terminal applications within a tmux session, you restart X. Instead of losing your processes as your normally would if you were using an X terminal like xterm or konsole, you'd be able to `tmux attach` after and find all processes were alive and kicking all along :)
+- On a local machine you start all your normal terminal applications within a tmux session, and then you restart X. Instead of losing your processes, as you normally would if you were using an X terminal like xterm or konsole, you'd be able to `tmux attach` and find all processes were alive and kicking all along :)
-- Same applies for remote SSH applications and workspaces you run in tmux.
+- The same applies for remote SSH applications and workspaces you run in tmux.
 You can detach your tmux workspace at work before you clock out, then next morning reattach your session.
 Ahhh.
 Refreshing. :) Heck, sometimes you may have one of those rare servers you rarely log into.
 Funny story, I once had caching